What is shingles?

 - Using medicines as prescribed to treat shingles or postherpetic neuralgia, which is pain that lasts for at least 30 days after the shingles rash heals.

 - Using nonprescription pain medicines, such as acetaminophen, aspirin, or ibuprofen, to help reduce pain during an attack of shingles or pain caused by postherpetic neuralgia.
-If you are already taking a prescription pain medicine, talk to your doctor before using any over-the-counter pain medicine.
+If you are already taking a prescription pain medicine, talk with your doctor before using any over-the-counter pain medicine.
 Some prescription pain medicines have acetaminophen (Tylenol), and getting too much acetaminophen can be harmful.

 Medicines can help limit the pain and discomfort caused by shingles, shorten the time you have symptoms, and prevent the spread of the disease.
 Medicines also may reduce your chances of developing shingles complications, such as postherpetic neuralgia (PHN) or disseminated zoster.
-Early treatment of shingles is important, because the possible complications can be serious and resistant to treatment.
-For example, 40 to 50 out of 100 people who have PHN do not respond to treatment.3

 Medicines to treat shingles when the rash is present (active stage) may include: